velvet-jedi/reactAccordion/README.md

     -   Semantic elements (NEVER USE A DIV AS A CLICKABLE ELEMENT)
     -   explicitly ttell the browser that a element is hidden using aria-hidden=true, and aria-expanded (to the visibility controlling element)
     -   couple the visibility controlling button with the controlled expanding element using aria-controls (linked by id)
-    -   dynamically added content should be focused automatically
+    -   dynamically added content should be focused automatically (roleregion, aria-labelledby id, tabindex with js)
     -   keyboard operable